Banner Portal

 The trade name of the material used must be followed by the manufacturer, city, state, and country within parentheses upon the first mention.
 All abbreviations must be explained at first mention.

-• Informative and concise title: The title should be limited to 110 characters, including spaces.
-It should describe the article's content specifically, clearly, and concisely and MUST NOT contain commercial names of products.
+Title of the manuscript in English.
+Informative and concise title: limited to 110 characters, including spaces.
+It should describe the article's content specifically, clearly, and concisely and must not contain commercial names of products.

 Abstract

-• The abstract should be presented as a single structured paragraph of 250 words and should clearly state the aim, methods, results, and conclusions drawn from the study.
+The abstract should be presented as a single structured paragraph of up to 250 words and should clearly state the aim, methods, results, and conclusions drawn from the study.

 Keywords

-• The authors should provide 3 (three) to 5 (five) main descriptors chosen from the keywords registered at MeSH (Medical Subject Headings (http://www.ncbi.nlm.nih.gov/mesh) or DeCS (Health Sciences Descriptors (http://decs.bvs.br).
+The authors should provide 3 (three) to 5 (five) main descriptors chosen from the keywords registered at MeSH (Medical Subject Headings).
+Keywords should be separated by periods, and the first letter of each word must be capitalized.

 Introduction